The Electric Cooperative Story

 All members are invited to attend the cooperative’s annual meeting.
 The state of the cooperative will be discussed at this meeting, and members can directly affect the operation of the cooperative by voting for directors on a one-member-one-vote basis.

 No, MJM is a distribution cooperative.
 It constructs and maintains the power lines and substations necessary to deliver power to their rural members but does not generate that power.
-MJM purchases its power wholesale from Wabash Valley Power Alliance in Indianapolis, Ind.
-Wabash Valley is a generation and transmission cooperative and transmits electricity to 26 cooperatives like MJM across Illinois, Indiana, Ohio, and Missouri.
+MJM purchases its power wholesale from Wabash Valley Power Alliance (WVPA) in Indianapolis, Indiana.
+WVPA is a cooperative organization that has an alliance with more than 20 member distribution co-ops.
+WVPA makes and transmits the electricity from the power plants to MJM for distribution to our Members.